 I took the tote to my guest room and placed it on the ottoman in that room.
 Yup, it really did look like the Ralph Lauren “Porcelain” bedding I had bought for this room so many years ago.
 (Pssst: This bedding appears to be available here: Ralph Lauren Bedding and Ralph Lauren is making a similar bedding now here: Ralph Lauren Blue & White Bedding.

-I found myself wanting to leave the tote in this room.
-It looked so cute sitting on the ottoman, as if a guest had just arrived and dropped off the tote right there.
+I found myself wanting to leave the tote right where it was.
+It looked so cute sitting on the ottoman, as if a guest had just arrived and dropped off her tote right there.
 It added so much to the room, really made it feel cozy, a place to relax and enjoy.

 Do you have a pretty bag or tote that you keep out to enjoy even when you’re not actively using it at the moment?